MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

     Therefore, if your zip file contains `mymodule.py`, import it using `import mymodule`.

-    + A single dataset can be returned to Studio, which must be a sequence of type `pandas.DataFrame`.
+    + A single dataset can be returned to Studio (classic), which must be a sequence of type `pandas.DataFrame`.
 You can create other outputs in your Python code and write them directly to Azure storage, or create visualizations using the **Python device**.

 6. Run the experiment, or select the module and click **Run selected** to run just the Python script.